-For information about joining or starting a new club or organization, contact the Student Life Office at 409-933-8180.
+For information about joining or starting a new club or organization, contact the Student Life Office at 409-933-8790.

-American Society of Safety Engineers (ASSE): Student Section of the Gulf Coast Chapter
+American Society of Safety Professionals (ASSP): Student Section of the Gulf Coast Chapter

-Email: asse@com.edu
+Email: gnjoku@com.edu

-ASSE is for students who are planning for careers as safety professionals.
-It provides additional educational and leadership opportunities for students to learn more about their chosen area of study and to promote interaction between students and professionals in the field of safety.
+ASSP is for students who are planning for careers as safety professionals.
+ASSP provides additional educational and leadership opportunities for students to learn more about their chosen area of study and to promote interaction between students and professionals in the field of safety.